On the Dynamics of Weighted Composition Operators II: Acknowledgements

 \section{Acknowledgements}

-The first author was partially supported by CNPq -- Project {\#}308238/2021-4 and by CAPES -- Finance Code 001.
-The second author was partially supported by Project PID2022-139449NB-I00, funded by MCIN/AEI/10.13039/501100011033/FEDER, UE.
+The first author was partially supported by CNPq -- Project {\#}308238/2021-4, and by CAPES -- Finance Code 001.
+The first and the second authors were partially supported by Project PID2022-139449NB-I00, funded by MCIN/AEI/10.13039/501100011033/FEDER, UE.